-Machine Learning and Data Science in the medical domain deliver many promises, specifically in the diagnosis sector.
-This applies to *categorizing diseases, relating the disease to the cause, identifying the root cause, etc.
+Machine Learning and Data Science in the medical domain deliver solutions to many problems, specifically in the diagnosis sector.
+This applies to categorizing diseases, relating the disease to the cause, identifying the root cause, etc.

 Breast cancer is the most common malignancy (Malignant tumor) among women, accounting for women's second chief cause of cancer death.
 Breast Cancer occurs due to abnormal growth of cells in the breast tissue, commonly referred to as a Tumor.
 A tumor does not mean cancer.
 Tumors can be benign (not cancerous), pre-malignant (pre-cancerous), or malignant (cancerous).
 Tests such as MRI, mammogram, ultrasound, and biopsy are commonly used to diagnose breast cancer.

 The FNA test is a quick and straightforward process of removing specific fluid from the portion where swelling or soreness is involved in the body.
 When tested, this fluid can be used to form a discretely labeled dataset that can be employed to develop an ML model for breast cancer classification.
 This data uses certain features with ground truth results from the FNA test that can be used to check malignant cells and can lead to breast cancer in a patient.